The Constitution and Personhood Jurisprudence

 - U.S. Constitution, "Corruption of Blood," and Punishing Children: Regarding abortion ban "exceptions" for rape and incest, the Bible teaches, "nor shall the children be put to death for their fathers."
 (See AmericanRTL.org/Bible.)
 Even the U.S. Constitution recognizes the inherent immorality of punishing a child for the crime of the father.
 For example, by the invalid legal doctrine of "corruption of blood," the child of a man convicted of an egregious crime could not inherit from a paternal grandfather because the inheritance theoretically passed through the convicted father.
 So, consistent with the Scriptural prohibition of punishing a child for the crime of his father, Article III, Section 3 of the Constitution prohibits "corruption of blood" laws.

 - Citizens Naturalized or Born: "Section 1.
-All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States.."
+All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States..."
 This beginning of the 14th Amendment prevents an illegal alien, for example, from automatically getting citizenship merely because he is here.
 Of course this does not mean that states can kill, or permit the wanton killing of, those who are not citizens.
 This is not about inalienable rights but only about conferring citizenship.
 Thus the "born or naturalized" clause prevents those not born here, such as illegal aliens or foreign tourists, from obtaining citizenship without being naturalized.
-It is a grotesque non sequitur to claim that the Constitution thereby does not require "equal protection" for everyone within the jurisdiction of the states.
+It is a grotesque non-sequitur to claim that the Constitution thereby does not require "equal protection" for everyone within the jurisdiction of the states.
 This Section 1 goes on to demand just that (see below), including of course for all non-citizens such as foreign tourists.
 How absurd if other countries denied American travelers protection under their murder statutes, because we were merely non-citizen tourists.
 Longtime AUL general counsel Paul Linton, as a lawyer opposed to personhood strategy, actually makes that abortionist-sounding, egregiously immoral, and unconstitutional argument that if any person is not "born" here, then the federal government must not enforce the 14th amendment requirement that the States provide "due process" and "equal protection" to such persons.

 - 5th Amendment Protection: "No person shall be... deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation."
+Life is the paramount human right because without it, a man can exercise no other right.

 - 14th Amendment Protection: "Section 1.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."

-Regarding execution of a pregnant woman, consider a Massachusetts case and a U.S. Supreme Court case.
+History of Execution in the US: of a pregnant woman, consider a Massachusetts case and a U.S. Supreme Court case.
 A "plea of pregnancy" was recognized for example from the very first capital case in the United States, in which a woman and three men were executed.
 Sadly, with the early stages of pregnancy not well understood until much later (including through the Carnegie Stages of Early Human Development, and later through the ultrasound window to the womb), an execution would only be postponed if "quickening" of the child had been determined.
-And more sadly still, after conflicting and repeated testimony by many investigators as to whether the woman was pregnant, an autopsy proved that a five-month old unborn child indeed had been killed in the hanging of his mother.
+And more sadly still, after conflicting and repeated testimony by many investigators as to whether the woman was pregnant, an autopsy proved that a five-month-old unborn child indeed had been killed in the hanging of his mother.
 Yet, as in the 1778 Massachusetts case, Commonwealth v.
 Bathsheba Spooner, the court supported the "plea of pregnancy."
 And more than a hundred years later, in 1891 the U.S. Supreme Court in Union Pacific Railway Co. v.
 Botsford, consistent with Scripture, positively observed that in common law, a woman convicted of a capital crime would be examined for pregnancy, "in order to guard against the taking of the life of an unborn child for the crime of the mother."
 This is right.
 For as demonstrated in AmericanRTL.org/Bible, God's Word is filled with teachings showing the personhood of the unborn child.
 And though generally speaking, as King Solomon wrote, punishment should be executed swiftly (Eccl.
 8:11), the Bible condemns killing a child for the crimes of a parent (see Ezek.
 18:20).
 As for example Deuteronomy 24:16 states, "Fathers shall not be put to death for their children, nor shall the children be put to death for their fathers; a person shall be put to death for his own sin."
 These same principles, both in Scripture and in America's legal history, also condemn the rape and incest "exceptions" practice of killing an unborn child because her father is a criminal.
+See also AmericanRTL.org/Bible.

 American Right To Life